Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/306-usb-hid-and-msc-support.md

 1. Power on the DUT.
 1. Boot into the system.
-1. Log into system by using the proper login and password.
+1. Log into the system by using the proper login and password.
 1. Open a terminal window and run the follwing command:

     ```bash